 27. You don’t have to earn your place in this world.
 For years you will almost kill yourself trying to be enough.
 Then one day after a lot of effort you will realise you always where enough.
 Like Dorothy in the Wizard of Oz the way home was inside you all along.

 28. First impressions are often bullshit.
 The first time I met my husband I thought he was incredibly handsome in clean-cut old movie star kind of way.
 I was also certain he was gay.
 The first time I met my best friend I thought she was a bitch, sorry Ros.
-You will be wrong about lots of people so bide your time.
+You will be wrong about lots of people so give people a chance.

 29. Absinthe is always a bad idea.